 What fresh herbs would taste good with this salad?

 If I were to add any fresh herbs, I would add just a little of one of the following:

 Fortunately, this salad is super easy to make and looks really pretty when put together.

-Start to finish, this salad would take you approximately 30-40 minutes to prepare.
+Start to finish, it will take between 30-40 minutes to prepare.
 The total time is a little longer because I recommend that you pickle your own red onions.
-You guys, I promise it’s the easiest thing you will ever do in your whole life.
+I promise it’s the easiest thing you will ever do in your whole life.
 It takes about 30 minutes and no fancy equipment.

 Ok, so let’s get started.

-Next, I like to prepare the vinaigrette.
-Fortunately, this particular vinaigrette is super easy and just requires that you dump all the ingredients in a jar or bowl and mix.
+Fortunately, this particular vinaigrette is super easy and just requires that you dump all the ingredients in a jar or bowl and mix, whisk, or shake.
 Season well, to taste, keeping in mind that aside from the pickled onions, the salad will be made up of just three things- the cucumbers, avocado, and cheese (if using).

 Some people like to slice their cucumbers on a mandoline, but I say avoid the risk and just use a good knife.
 Unless, of course, you’re really bad at slicing or you need or want super thin cucumber slices.